 With an explosion of big data initiatives in organizations worldwide, the demand for data-savvy individuals has never been higher.
-Fully available on both campuses - Durham and Manchester, our Analytics and Data Science program is the only on-campus degree of its kind in the region, specifically designed to prepare the next generation of innovative data scientists and analysts.
+Our Analytics and Data Science programs are specifically designed to prepare the next generation of innovative data scientists and analysts.

-You’ll learn the cutting-edge technical skills you need to manage, distill, and interpret data for industries from finance to healthcare to marketing and advertising.
-You’ll master programming languages like Python and R so you can derive actionable information from data.
+The Analytics and Data Science programs in the Applied Engineering and Sciences Department at UNH Manchester prepare students with cutting-edge technical skills they need to manage, distill, and interpret data for all economic sectors, from finance to healthcare to marketing and advertising.
+Through experiential learning that include real-world course projects, internship experiences, and capstone courses, students master programming languages and techniques using modern platforms to derive actionable information from data.

 DATA 557 - Introduction to Data Science and Analytics

 An introduction to data science and analytics.
 The landscape of analytics, including an overview of industries and sectors using analytics or expected to use analytics in the near future.
 Data generation, data management, data cleaning, and data preparation.
 Ethical use of data.
 Focus on visual and exploratory analysis.
 Project-based, with an emphasis on collaborative, experiential learning.
 Programming and statistical software will be used, but previous experience is not required.

 DATA 674 - Predictive and Prescriptive Analytics I

 A first course in predictive and prescriptive analytics.
 Supervised learning models including linear models and CART models.
 Model assessment and scoring methods, including cross-validation.
 Regularization and model tuning.
 Unsupervised learning models including k-means clustering.
 Project-based, with an emphasis on collaborative, experiential learning.
 Statistical software will be used and programming required.
 Prereq: MATH 425, COMP 570, DATA 557.

 DATA 675 - Predictive and Prescriptive Analytics II